TR0UBLESH00TER/Shared-Files/Practical Programs/README.md

 3. Write a Python program  `remdup( l )` to remove duplicates from a list.
 4. Write a function to search a given word in a string.
 5. Write a function to check whether a string is Palindrome or not.
-6. Write a function to find the occurance of a word in a string.
+6. Write a function to find the occurrence of a word in a string.
 7. Write a function to compute n terms of Fibonacci number.
 8. Write a function to display sum of even numbers or sum of odd numbers in a list, based on users choice.
 9. Write a program to read and display the file content line by line with each word separated by “#”